Several collectors (*) helped a lot to develop the skills which enabled me to get every machine on this website in a working condition.

 The electrical part looks like this diagram.

-The electronic calculators I bought general need no repair except for replacement of rechargeable NiCad cells.
+The electronic calculators I bought mostly need no repair except for replacement of rechargeable NiCad cells.

 If the cells or normal batteries have been leaking, the contacts can be cleaned with vinegar.
 That generally gives satisfying results.